All Episodes

 I don't know.

-I I to me it's just been ingrained in me.
+To me, it's just been ingrained in me.

 It's in my DNA.

-I've worked my entire life since I'm eight years old when I started as a paper boy.
+I've worked my entire life since I'm eight years old when I started as a paperboy, 12 years old washing dishes by hand.

-I told this story a million times.
+I've told this story a million times.

-Because I don't know anybody that works a 40 hour work week.
+Because I don't know anybody that works a 40-hour work week.

-Uh not on the railroad for sure, Mr. Hannity.
+Not on the railroad for sure, Mr. Hannity.

-I never knew any Yeah, right?
+I never knew anything.

 Minimum, yes, sir.